Creating “Product” Schema Markup

 Set up a call with our technical experts today.

-Martha van Berkel is the co-founder and CEO of Schema App, an end-to-end Schema Markup solution provider based in Guelph, Ontario.
-She focuses on helping SEO teams globally understand the value of Schema Markup and how they can leverage Schema Markup to boost their SEO strategy and drive results.
+Martha van Berkel is the co-founder and CEO of Schema App, an end-to-end Semantic Schema Markup solution provider based in Ontario, Canada.
+She focuses on helping SEO teams globally understand the value of Schema Markup and how they can leverage Schema Markup to grow search performance and develop a reusable content knowledge graph that drives innovation.
+Before starting Schema App, Martha was a Senior Manager responsible for online support tools at Cisco.
+She is a Mom of two energetic kids, loves to row, and drinks bulletproof coffee.

 Menu